What Is Paired Donation?

-In the chart above, the first pair, a mother and her daughter, are incompatible.
+In the chart on the right, the first pair, a mother and her daughter, are incompatible.
 This means they don’t have matching blood types.
 The second pair, two brothers, also don’t have matching blood types.
 In this exchange, the daughter (Elizabeth) donates to the brother (Paul) in the second pair.
 The other brother (John) donates to the mother (Mary) in the first pair.

 After all donors and recipients have been matched, the transplant team can then schedule the kidney transplant surgeries.